Hiring physicians is handled directly by GIM.

 The Hospital Medicine Program at VAPSHCS offers daytime and/or nighttime positions for full- or part-time academic internists.
 Successful applicants will demonstrate a dedication to excellent care of the Veteran population and a commitment to academic medicine with an interest in teaching, quality improvement work, and/or research.

-Daytime hospitalists will work as a hospitalist on the Purple team (primarily direct patient care, also inpatient medicine consults and triage/transfer of Veterans from outside hospitals), in addition to medicine attending on the resident teaching services.
+Daytime hospitalists will work on the Purple team (duties include direct patient care, triage, medicine consultation, and teaching trainees) as well as medicine attending on the resident teaching services.

 Nocturnists will work on the Night Medicine Service, which provides night coverage for the Hospital Medicine Service, including the Medical Intensive Care Unit.
-The Night Medicine team includes two attending physicians, plus an internal medicine senior resident and intern allowing for regular teaching opportunities.
+The Night Medicine team includes one attending physician plus an internal medicine senior resident allowing for one-on-one teaching opportunities.

 Applicants must have an MD degree (or foreign equivalent) and board certification* in Internal Medicine (or foreign equivalent). (*Note: Board certification in Internal Medicine must be completed within two years after residency.)